reiryuki/Dolby-Atmos-OnePlus-9-Pro-Magisk-Module/README.md

 ## Installation Guide & Download Link
 - Recommended to use Magisk Delta https://t.me/androidryukimodsdiscussions/100091
-- Remove any other Dolby module with different name (no need to remove if it's the same name)
+- Remove any other else Dolby Magisk module with different name (no need to remove if it's the same name)
 - Reboot
+- If you have Dolby in-built in your ROM, then you need to activate data.cleanup=1 at the first time install (READ Optionals bellow!)
-- Install this module https://www.pling.com/p/1531390/ via Magisk app or KernelSU app or Recovery (unless you are using KernelSU)
+- Install this module https://www.pling.com/p/1531390/ via Magisk app or KernelSU app or Recovery if Magisk installed
 - Install AML Magisk Module https://t.me/androidryukimodsdiscussions/29836 only if using any other audio mod module
 - Reboot
-- If you are using KernelSU, you need to allow superuser list manually all package name listed in package.txt and reboot after
+- If you are using KernelSU, you need to allow superuser list manually all package name listed in package.txt (and your home launcher app also) (enable show system apps) and reboot after
+- If you are using SUList, you need to allow list manually your home launcher app (enable show system apps) and reboot after

 ## Optionals
 - https://t.me/androidryukimodsdiscussions/60861